docusign/docusign-esign-node-client/README.md

 ### Useful Reading

-See [Common Terms](https://www.docusign.com/developer-center/explore/overview) for an explantion of the basic components of the DocuSign platform.
+See [Common Terms](https://www.docusign.com/developer-center/explore/overview) for an explanation of the basic components of the DocuSign platform.

 Getting Started
 ----------